mitrakov/tommyplayer/README.md

-# Tommy Player
+# TommyPlayer

-Tommy Player for iOS, Android and MacOS
+TommyPlayer for iOS, Android and MacOS